Mountain high: Andean forests have high potential to store carbon under climate change

-Category: Environment Hits: 2The Andes Mountains in South America are the world's longest mountain range and a hotspot of biodiversity.
+Category: Environment Hits: 5The Andes Mountains in South America are the world's longest mountain range and a hotspot of biodiversity.
 But the forest that climbs up this mountain range provides another important service to humanity.
 Andean forests are helping to protect the planet by acting as a carbon sink, absorbing carbon dioxide and keeping some of this climate-altering gas out of circulation, according to new research.

 Read more https://www.sciencedaily.com/releases/2021/04/210419110134.htm